09 Early years practice policy

 for prolonged absences.

-before children start.
+carried out before children start.

 - Prime times of the day make the very best of routine opportunities to promote ‘tuning-in’ to the child emotionally and create opportunities for